Total Hip Replacement Surgery: A Survivor's Guide

 I was not exactly afraid that morning, I was committed and ready.
 My husband and I arrived at 5:30 a.m. that day and found the waiting room entirely empty.
 I was admitted and the surgical nurse came out and called my name, which of course wasn't necessary, and there was a certain ease and humor about her that calmed me for the moment.
 The nurse then proceeded to carefully prepare me for the imagined ordeal, thankfully administering some Valium to calm me.
 I vaguely recall being wheeled into the operating room, speaking a bit with the anesthesiologist, and then, nothing.

 When I woke from my operation, I was a bit hazy at first, then absolutely ravenous.
 I learned later that hunger was a common reaction after such a procedure.
 I was not aware that anything had gone on at all.
 Only my husband's face looking down at me with concern reminded me of what had transpired.
 I was dumbfounded to find that I had been in the operating room over 3 hours, since I now felt fabulous.
 That's right, fabulous.
-After replacing my natural bone with my new bionic parts, the surgeon had placed long-acting (18 hours) morphine directly into my spinal column.
+After replacing my natural bone with my new bionic parts, the surgeon had placed long-acting (18 hours) pain medication directly into my spinal column.

 The next day came, the initial 'high' wore off, and I was required to walk.
 Just a few steps, mind you, but the simple task of moving was of paramount importance to my recovery.
 Lifting my left leg off of the bed was harrowing, though of course other narcotics were dispensed.
 Physical therapists were there to help me re-learn my new body, and they did their jobs with skill and compassion.
 The charge nursing staff was a picture of caring and efficiency, tending to my every need with impressive speed and genuine kindness.